 The Contractor will archive and save the documentation related to closed cases for a period of 5 years.
 This period starts on the date on which the Contractor has informed the Client in writing that the case will be closed, or (if this occurs first) one year after the date on the final invoice of the Contractor with regards to the assignment.
 After the period of 5 years has ended, the Contractor may destroy all documents related to the case.

 Art.
 10. Miscellaneous

-10.1 The Client who acts in a professional capacity of any sort, does not have the right to (extrajudicially) set aside (‘ontbinden’, as meant in article 6:265 DCC) or terminate (‘vernietigen’ as meant in article 3:49 DCC) these Conditions.
+10.1 The Client who acts in a professional capacity of any sort, does not have the right to (extrajudicially) rescind (‘ontbinden’, as meant in article 6:265 DCC) or annul (‘vernietigen’ as meant in article 3:49 DCC) these Conditions.

 10.2 Dutch law applies to all legal relationship with the Client, whether these relationships are the result of the Assignment or otherwise.

 10.3 In the event of a dispute with regard to the assignment, the Client and the Contractor hereby agree to submit to the exclusive jurisdiction of the court of Midden-Nederland, location Utrecht (Netherlands).
 However, in the event that the Client is a natural person, acting for purposes which are outside his trade, business or profession, the court of the place the Client is domiciled shall also have jurisdiction.

 Register of legal practice areas